JacobKnightley/fabric-format/GRAMMAR_REFACTOR_PROPOSAL.md

 - [ ] All join types work: LEFT SEMI, LEFT ANTI, NATURAL
 - [ ] Comments are preserved in correct positions
 - [ ] WASM build succeeds: `cargo build --target wasm32-unknown-unknown -p sparkfmt-wasm`

+**ORCHESTRATION CHECKPOINT:**
+> Primary agent: DO NOT check these boxes yourself.
+Walk through each item WITH THE USER.
+> Run the verification commands, show the output, and get explicit user confirmation.

 ---